walimorris/Payup/README.md

 * gcc Payup.c -o Payup -lncurses

 TO RUN:
-All of the dependencies are automated through the bash script on run up to ease the process, if PayUp is run for the first time, the program will be compiled and all scripts will be made executable.
+All of the dependencies are automated through the bash script on run up to ease the process, if Payup is run for the first time, the program will be compiled and all scripts will be made executable.
 * Please see Instructions below